Dusicyon avus

-Dusicyon avus is an extinct species of cerdocyonine canid in the genus Dusicyon, native to South America during the Pleistocene and Holocene epochs.
+Dusicyon avus is an extinct species of canid native to South America during the Pleistocene and Holocene epochs.
 It was medium to large, about the size of a German shepherd.
 It was closely related to the Falkland Islands wolf (Dusicyon australis), which descended from a population of D. avus.
 It appears to have survived until very recently, perhaps 400 years ago.

+Dusicyon avus was around the size of a coyote, and was morphologically similar to jackals, suggesting a niche similar to both.

+Taxonomy

+In 1866, Hermann Burmeister described Dusicyon avus based on near-complete skull remains from Buenos Aires Province.
+These remains were sent to the National Historical Museum in Argentina.

+British zoologist established the genus Dusicyon in 1914, which included the Falkland Islands wolf and other canids such as the culpeo and South American grey fox.
+Most of the canids were moved to the genus Lycalopex by Langguth in 1975.

 Range

 Dusicyon avus range extended through the Pampas and Patagonia in the south-central and southern parts of South America, with an estimated range of around 762 351 km².
 Its fossils have been found in the Luján Formation of Argentina, the Chui Formation of Brazil, the Milodón Cave in Chile and the Sopas Formation of Uruguay.

 Diet and ecology

 Its diet seems to have been more carnivorous than extant foxes based on δ13C and δ15N values, probably mostly preying on small mammals but also scavenging on large carcasses.
-This is in contrast the warrah, whose diet was restricted to the seabirds and seal pups available on the Falkland Islands.
+This is in contrast to the warrah, whose diet was restricted to the seabirds and seal pups available on the Falkland Islands.
 Morphologically, D. avus and D. australis are most similar to jackals, suggesting a similar ecological niche.